Q: Is there a membership wait list?

 A:

-We require that all transmitters have a valid IC/FCC number affixed or printed on them.
-This is typically not a problem for any mainstream branded transmitters such as Spektrum, Futaba, Hitec, FrSky, DJI, etc, but may not be present on cheap direct imports.
+We require that all transmitters (and/or transmitter modules) have a valid IC/FCC number.
+This is typically not a problem for any mainstream branded transmitters such as Spektrum, Futaba, Hitec, FrSky, Radolink, Radiomaster, DJI, etc, but may not be present on cheap direct imports.

 Q: Are gas/glow powered planes allowed?